kylemath/FreethrowEEG/README.md

 ## Technical Details

 The program records:

 - Full EEG spectrum (delta, theta, alpha, beta, gamma waves)
 - Shot success/failure
 - Timing of each shot
 - Video feed (when enabled)

+### EEG Processing

+- EEG data is collected continuously from the MUSE headband
+- Frequency bands are extracted using bandpass filtering techniques
+- A 2.5-second analysis window is used for good frequency resolution
+- Power estimates are timestamped at the center of their analysis window
+- Line noise (50/60Hz) is removed using notch filtering
+- Signal quality is monitored in real-time

 ---